USGS-WiM/WIMLib/readme.md

 	<span><img src="https://wim.usgs.gov/visuals/branding/wimvector.png">Web Informatics and Mapping</span>
 </a>

+Update, 2024-05-22: Deprecated

+This repository has been has moved to a different hosting platform and is no longer being actively maintained.
+Please see https://code.usgs.gov/WiM/wimlib (USGS internal access may be required) for latest updates related to this effort.

 # Summary
 WiMPy is a custom reusable libraries and objects for handling geojson, logging, and spatial operations leveraging ESRI ArGIS.